Other Topics

 – Elfner, K. (2019)

-A Multi-Tiered System of Support represents the provision of supports that are matched to student need, so that all individuals can attain equally successful outcomes.
+A Multi-Tiered System of Support represents the provision of supports that are matched to student need, so that all individuals can attain successful outcomes for all.

 Many schools struggle to achieve successful outcomes for all students.
 Disproportionate discipline is a problem that is common to many schools.
-It is a historical problem still found in all parts of the U.S., and presents an urgent need for action.
 Deliberate examination of disaggregated data is the only way to know whether your school’s PBIS framework is truly effective for all of your students.

 PBIS is a person-centered approach to behavioral support that places students at the heart of the process.
-This includes students from underserved groups, whose outcomes historically have lagged behind those of their peers.
+Implementation includes regular data review for matching supports to student need within an MTSS.
 Successful outcomes for ALL students are central to PBIS implementation, not something extra.